Table of Contents

 - These are prevalent residents of the oral cavity, digestive tract, vaginal penis, and other areas.
 They only become pathogenic under optimal conditions.
-It can affect the oral cavity, va***a, penis, and other organs.
+It can affect the oral cavity, vagina, penis, and other organs.
 Candidiasis of the mouth is commonly referred to as thrush.

 - It presents as white patches on the tongue, throat, and other mouth areas.
 Additionally, soreness and difficulty ingesting are symptoms of thrush.
-When Candida infects the va***a, the condition is known as a yeast infection.
+When Candida infects the vagina, the condition is known as a yeast infection.

 - Oral candidiasis can be pseudomembranous, erythematous, and chronic hyperplastic candidiasis.
 Pseudomembranous candidiasis is common in infants and chronically ailing patients.